cjdbarlow/bedside-notebook/management/cvs/post-cthr-arrest.md

 	* Invasively monitored

 ##Protocol
-This algorithim assumes that the patient has ECG and invasive arterial monitoring:
+This algorithm assumes that the patient has ECG and invasive arterial monitoring:
 * **Recognition**
 Arrest is consisent with:
 	* Loss of central pulse